Qiskit/qiskit.org/new-content/events/summer-school-2021-page/faq.md

   I'm interested in hosting my own summer school or implementing Qiskit into my coursework - Where can I learn more?
   </template>
   <template #content>
-  Explore IBM Quantums Educators Program <md-link v-bind="qceducators">online here</md-link>, or email <md-link v-bind="mailtoQcEducators">quantum.education@us.ibm.com</md-link> to connect with the latest coursework and classroom resources for educators and students alike.
+  Explore IBM Quantums Educators Program <md-link v-bind="qCEducators">online here</md-link>, or email <md-link v-bind="mailtoQCEducators">quantum.education@us.ibm.com</md-link> to connect with the latest coursework and classroom resources for educators and students alike.
   </template>
 </item>